What Makes a Leader? (According to Daniel Goleman)

 Mastering personal leadership is particularly important for those who have not managed others before.
 As Stephen Covey points out in The Seven Habits of Highly Effective People, we first need success in the private sphere before we look for success in the public arena.

 The starting point for personal leadership is mastering the top ten most important life skills.
-You can sign up and complete this course for free by using the link below.
+This complements the Leadership Foundations course that also seeks to develop personal leadership.
+You can sign up and complete these courses for free by using the link below.

 Leadership Development: Master the Top Leadership and Life Skills